foglamp/foglamp-filter-rms/README.rst

   $ ./make_deb help
   make_deb {x86|arm} [help|clean|cleanall]
-  This script is used to create the Debian package of FoglAMP C++ 'scale' filter plugin
+  This script is used to create the Debian package of FoglAMP C++ 'rms' filter plugin
   Arguments:
    help     - Display this help text x86      - Build an x86_64 package